🧘 Curs nou de Abheda Yoga

 An aura of intensely bright light surrounded his angelic being, and he had all the major and minor signs of a spiritually liberated being.”

-He had already emptied his treasury, giving offerings to Buddhist deities and making mentions of the poor.
-As a last attempt to rid his country of famine and poverty, he started, together with his minister Krishnadhara, on a journey on the great Lake Danakosha to obtain from NAGA-and (“kings of snakes”) a magical gem that fulfilled every wish (we find here again a reference to the Tibetan symbolism of the lotus – PADMA, as a symbol of wisdom above all gregarious desires).
+He had already emptied his treasury, giving offerings to Buddhist deities and giving alms to the poor.
+As a last attempt to rid his country of hunger and poverty, he set out, together with his minister Krishnadhara, on a journey to the great lake Danakosha to obtain from the NAGA-si (“kings of snakes”) a magical gem that fulfilled any wish (we find here again a reference to the Tibetan symbolism of the lotus – PADMA, as a symbol of wisdom above all gregarious desires).

-On his return, Krishnadara and then King Indrabodhi met, in the middle of a completely blooming lotus, the wonderful child.
+On their return, Krishnadara and then King Indrabodhi met, in the midst of a fully blooming lotus, the wonderful child.

-The king considered him in response to his prayers to have a son, and as a result, he took him to the palace where he was given the name PADMAKARA, “The-Born-in-Lotus“.
+The king considered him in response to his prayers to have a son and as a result, took him to the palace where he was given the name PADMAKARA, “Born-of-the Lotus“.

-The Prince grew up, easily learning the royal skills, becoming a fine and appreciated connoisseur of poetry, music and philosophy; also, in wrestling and other royal sports no one equals him.
+The prince grew up, easily learning the royal habits, becoming a fine and appreciated connoisseur of poetry, music and philosophy; Also, in wrestling and other royal sports no one equaled him.

-At that moment, at the height of worldly power and fully knowing the delights of the pleasures of the senses,
+At that moment, at the heights of worldly power and fully acquainted with the delights of the pleasures of the senses,

-The Born-of-Lotus realized, following the emergence of divine visions, the illusory and ever-changing nature of all worldly things; at the same time, he realized that he would not be able to spiritually awaken other beings from the position of king of the country, so he asked his adoptive father, Indrabodhi, for permission to renounce the throne for good, permission that It was NOT granted to him.
+The Lotus-born realized, as a result of the appearance of divine visions, the illusory and ever-changing nature of all worldly things; at the same time, he realized that he would not be able to spiritually awaken other beings from the position of king of the country, so he asked his adoptive father, Indrabodhi, for permission to give up the throne permanently, permission that was NOT granted.

-But the divine necessity soon led to a series of events taking place at the court of his palace, in which Prince PADMAKARA was falsely accused of the death of the son of one of the ministers.
+But divine necessity soon caused a series of events to take place in the courtyard of his palace as a result of which Prince Padmakara was unjustly accused of the death of the son of one of the ministers.
 Thus his abdication from the throne becomes inevitable.

 “Life is like the dew of the grass”

-Upon departure, legend states that the Born-of-Lotus would thus have addressed the crowd of sad people who ruled him:
+Upon leaving, legend has it that the Lotus-Born would have addressed the crowd of saddened people who led him in this way:

 “This life is ephemeral, and separation from it is inevitable.
-Life unfolds like spectacle in a great market: here human beings gather, spending their time together, then, after a while, they separate (due to death).
+Life unfolds like the spectacle in a large square: here human beings gather, spending time together, then, after a while, they separate (due to death).

-Why then do you have so many problems with this temporary separation?
+Why then do you worry so much about this temporary separation?

 This is the Wheel of the World.
-Let us therefore give up the pain of separation and fix our thoughts only on the attainment of the state of spiritual liberation.
+Let us let go of the pain of separation and fix our thoughts only on attaining the state of spiritual liberation.

-I have decided to follow the path of truth, and I promise you that I will prepare the way for your own salvation from the illusionous ocean of this world, so that you may join me later on the spiritual path.Until then, think of the fact that the physical body is not permanent; he’s like a precipice.
+I have decided to follow the path of Truth, and I promise you that I will also prepare the way for your own salvation from the illusion-filled ocean of this world, so that you can join me later on the spiritual path.Until then, think about the fact that the physical body is not permanent; He is like a chasm.

-Also consider that breathing is not permanent either, it is like a cloud.
+Also think that breathing is not permanent either, it is like a cloud.
 The mind is not permanent either, but it is like lightning.
-Life is not permanent, it is like the dew of winter.”
+Life is not permanent, it is like the winter dew.”

-These are the first of the eight cemeteries of the old India where, one after another, the Born-of-Lotus practiced YOGA SOSANICA or in other words, the attendance of cemeteries – is one of 12 techniques performed by the yogis of the Orient; this technique is intended as the practitioner
+These are the first of the eight cemeteries of ancient India where, one after the other, the Lotus-Born practiced SOSANICA YOGA or in other words, attending cemeteries – it is one of the 12 techniques performed by yogic followers from the East; Through this technique, it is intended that the practitioner

-to understand the three main phenomena specific to SAMSARA (the illusory ocean of the perpetual cosmic becoming) which are: the ephemerality of manifestation, suffering and vacuity.
+to understand the three main phenomena specific to SAMSARA (the illusory ocean of perpetual cosmic becoming) which are: ephemerality of manifestation, suffering and emptiness.

-During this period he received the power of attorney and blessing from two DAKINIs, with the names “The One Who Subjugates demons” and “DAKINI of the Peaceful Order”.
+During this period he received empowerment and blessing from two DAKINIs, having the names “She Who Subdues the Demons” and “DAKINI of the Peaceful Order”.

-The Grand Master then returned to Orgyen County, to the island in the middle of Lake Danakosha, where he learned from the DAKINIs here their symbolic secret language (this is one of the secret languages in TIBET, known today only by a very small number of senior LAMA-initiates and) and then taught MAHAYANA DAKINIlake.
+The Grand Master then returned to the land of Orgyen, to the island in the middle of Lake Danakosha, where he learned from the DAKINI here their secret symbolic language (this is one of the secret languages of Tibet, known today only by a very small number of high initiated LAMAS) and then preached the Mahayana to the DAKINI of the lake.

-He then continued his spiritual practice in the cemetery “The Far Forest”, where he had several visions of VAJRA YOGHINI (VAJRA DAKINI).
-Here he entered into communion through meditation with the world of the NAGA-s in the lakes, as well as with the planetary spirits and, because of his courage and spiritual firmness, was invested with numerous supernatural powers by all dakA-s (male counterparties of dakINIs) and all DAKINIs.
+He then continued his spiritual practice in the “Dense Forest” cemetery, where he had several visions of VAJRA YOGINI (VAJRA DAKINI).
+Here he entered into communion through meditation with the world of the NAGA-si of the lakes, as well as with the planetary spirits, and because of his courage and spiritual steadfastness, he was invested with numerous supernatural powers by all DAKA-sis (the male counterparts of DAKINIS) and all DAKINIS.

 In this way, PADMAKARA became known as DORJE DRAKPO TSAL (“The Terrible Power of VAJRA”).